 Proving theorems involving nonlinear arithmetic can try a user's patience.
-While the automated deduction features of PVS can often find a proof, reasoning in the domain of nonlinear, real-valued expressions is currently rather limited.
-Fortunately, SRI continues to increase the amount of automation in PVS.
-In particular, decision procedures for real arithmetic are a planned future enhancement.
-We look forward to these improvements.
+While the automated deduction features of PVS can often find a proof, reasoning in the domain of nonlinear, real-valued expressions is currently limited to specialized sub-domains.
+Fortunately, SRI continues to increase the amount of automation in PVS and companion tools such as the SMT solver Yices.
+Third-party contributors such as NASA Langley have introduced new capabilities for deduction over polynomials.

+We look forward to these and similar improvements.
 Nevertheless, there will always be a point where the automation runs out.
 The tools described here are designed to help when that point is reached.
 They are not designed to supplant anything already provided in PVS, only to augment the capabilities so that commonly needed operations can be done more conveniently.